luis-gonzales/vehicle-detection-hog-svc/README.md

 ## Vehicle Detection using HoG and Support Vector Classifier

-This project consists of designing an image classifier that identifies the (cropped) presence of a vehicle and then repurposes the classifier to detect vehicles in an image or video of broader context and with an arbitrary number of vehicles.
+This project consists of designing an image classifier that identifies the presence of a vehicle and then repurposes the classifier to detect vehicles in an image or video of broader context and with an arbitrary number of vehicles.
 The classifier can be decomposed into a feature extractor using a histogram of oriented gradients (HoG) and a support vector classifier.
 Click on the image below for a video of the detection system in use during highway driving.
 A write-up is also available at [www.lrgonzales.com/vehicle-detection-using-hog-and-svc](http://www.lrgonzales.com/vehicle-detection-using-hog-and-svc).

 <div align="center">
 <a href="https://youtu.be/zsQLIaCufbI">